elysehadid/elysehadid.github.io/README.md

 ## Challenges

 This project is stripped down to its essentials to get me in the practice of working iteratively.
 The goal was to get started right away writing markup with very little emphasis on planning or foresight.
+Additionally, traditional advice from [100Devs](https://leonnoel.com/100devs/) is to use a template for your portfolio.
+However, since this portfolio is trying to do so many things, I felt compelled to create and design my own.

-Some of the challenges I faced included:
+Some of the challenges I faced include:

 - Finding design inspiration to mimick and build off of
 - Finding a font/typeface that felt professional and still had a sense of whimsy
 - Narrowing down information to include about myself so the site is easy to skim
 - Meeting/maintaining WCAG color contrast standards while still being able to make the site colorful
-- Writing simple CSS that is easy to extend
+- Writing simple CSS that is easy to extend and refactor
+- Avoiding hosting any media; I don't use a CMS for assets or content, so I had to get creative in a few places
+- Avoiding getting stuck: I opted to roll with whatever I end up making instead of being a perfectionist

 ## Planned changes and updates

-- Add testimonials
-- For each project: add info about the tech stack, platforms and libraries I work with
 - Add a picture of myself!
+- Add testimonials from previous clients
+- For each project: add info about the tech stack, platforms and libraries I used
 - Turn this website into a template that can be re-used by my fellow devs at [100Devs](https://leonnoel.com/100devs/)!

 ## Contribute to the project